Set Line Spacing in Word 2010

 Spacing between Paragraphs

 You can also set distance between two paragraphs.
 Following are the simple steps to set this distance.

-Step (1): Select the paragraph or paragraphs for which you want to define spacing and click the Paragraph Dialog Box Launcher available on Home tab.
+Step 1 − Select the paragraph or paragraphs for which you want to define spacing and click the Paragraph Dialog Box launcher available on the Home tab.

-Step (2): Click Before spinner to increase or decrease the space before the selected paragraph.
-Similar way click After spinner to increase or decrease the space after the selected paragraph.
-Finally click OK button to apply the changes.
+Step 2 − Click the Before spinner to increase or decrease the space before the selected paragraph.
+Similar way, click the After spinner to increase or decrease the space after the selected paragraph.
+Finally, click the OK button to apply the changes.